FlorianHeigl/SVCheck/README.md

 ###### Insecure Password handling

-To run passing the password as parameter:
+To run passing the password as parameter.
+If your password has non ASCII characters do not pass it as OS parameter.

 ```shell
 $ ./SVCheck -i 192.168.10.100 -u api -p dedicatedreadonlypass